ceecer1/akka-guide/CONTRIBUTING.md

 You're always welcome to submit your PR straight away and start the discussion (without reading the rest of this wonderful doc, or the README.md).
 The goal of these notes is to make your experience contributing to Akka as smooth and pleasant as possible.
 We're happy to guide you through the process once you've submitted your PR.

-# The Akka Community

-In case of questions about the contribution process or for discussion of specific issues please visit the [akka/dev gitter chat](https://gitter.im/akka/dev).

-You may also check out these [other resources](https://akka.io/get-involved/).

 # Antora-based Akka Documentation

 This folder contains the sources for parts of the [Akka Guide web site](https://developer.lightbend.com/docs/akka-guide).